Shaedil/Hypnos/README.md

 ## What it does

 Hypnos was designed to take your class lecture video that may be an hour long and segments it into 10 seconds (*one of our challenges.
 Explained later*) in which the transcripts are generated and stitched back into one full transcript.
-Hypnos then takes that full transcript and runs it through the textrank algorithm, which ranks sentences based on their importance, meaning and their word frequency. **From this, a reduced transcript is generated that can be as much as 50% of the original, which is INSANE**
+Hypnos then takes that full transcript and runs it through the textrank algorithm, which ranks sentences based on their importance, meaning and their word frequency. **From this, a reduced transcript is generated that can be as much as 50% of the original, which is INSANE**.
+But that's not all!
+We had a brainstorming session the other day and we wanted to incorporate something spectacular into Hypnos. **We thought about how hard it must be for teachers to create questions based on content they have said, especially when they don't remember what they said**.
+This will be helpful for teachers to prepare their students on their quizzes which test on things that have been said, but not written down. **It's always a nuisance when that happens**.
+Now with Hypnos, teachers will be able to generate questions on recorded videos with a click of a button.
+Questions generated will generally follow the format: "------ is a property of matter dealing with how much stuff it contains" Answer: *Volume*

 ## How we Built it